antronerds/r2-tutorials/original/R2Tutorials.md

 Scope
 -----

--   Export expression data with the ‘Data Grabber’ functionality directly from the main menu
+-   Export expression data with the ï¿½Data Grabberï¿½ functionality
+    directly from the main menu
 -   Export expression data in R2 after an analysis.